Abbreviations : Report Help

 Figure 4.Megabirnaviridae.
 Phylogenetic analysis based on the complete deduced amino acid sequences of RdRPs of the member of the family Megabirnaviridae, related, unclassified viruses, and phlegiviruses, chrysoviruses, totiviruses and botybirnaviruses.
 The sequences were aligned using MUSCLE (Edgar 2004) integrated in MEGA7 (Kumar et al., 2016).
 The evolutionary history was also inferred using the Neighbor-Joining method and the evolutionary distances were computed using the Poisson correction method in MEGA7.
 The percentage of reproducibility of trees in the bootstrap test (1000 replicates) is shown next to the branches of the midpoint-rooted tree.
 Viruses that have not been formally assigned to the family Megabirnaviridae are indicated by a grey bar.
 This phylogenetic tree and corresponding sequence alignment are available to download from the Resources page.

 Members of the family Totiviridae and the genus Botybirnavirus also have distant phylogenetic relationships with the megabirnaviruses (Figure 4.Megabirnaviridae).
 Totiviruses have a non-segmented bicistronic dsRNA genome.
 The RdRP of fungal totiviruses (members of the genus Totivirus and Victorivirus) is encoded downstream of the CP gene, resembling the genome arrangement of dsRNA1 of megabirnaviruses.
-Totiviruses with undivided dsRNA genomes are phylogenetically distinct from megabirnaviruses (Figure 4.Megabirnaviridae) and have a shorter 5′-UTR (<0.5 kbp) and smaller particles (approximately 40 nm in diameter).
+Totiviruses with undivided dsRNA genomes are phylogenetically distinct from megabirnaviruses (Figure 4.Megabirnaviridae) and have coding strands with a shorter 5′-UTR (<0.5 kb) and smaller particles (approximately 40 nm in diameter).

 Members of the family Partitiviridae and the genus Botybirnavirus also have bipartite dsRNA genomes.
 Partitiviruses and botybirnaviruses have relatively small, monocistronic genomes (approximately 4 kbp for partitiviruses and approximately 12 kbp for botybirnaviruses) and smaller virions (approximately <40 nm in diameter) compared to megabirnaviruses (Sato et al., 2018).
 Partitiviruses show more distant phylogenetic relationships to megabirnaviruses than to chrysoviruses and totiviruses (Chiba et al., 2009, Vainio et al., 2018).